A FIELD OF TENTS AND WAVING COLOURS

 ‘Before him, cricket was reported . . . with him it was for the first time appreciated, felt, and imaginatively described’ – John Arlott

-This July The Great Romantic is published, Duncan Hamilton’s new biography of the greatest cricket writer of all, who invented cricket writing as we know it: Neville Cardus.
+July saw the publication, to critical acclaim, of The Great Romantic, Duncan Hamilton’s new biography of the greatest cricket writer of all, who invented cricket writing as we know it: Neville Cardus.

 Now, in Ashes year and the centenary of Cardus’s first piece on cricket, Safe Haven publishes a volume of his best cricket writings.

 Here is Cardus on Don Bradman, Victor Trumper, Denis Compton and Richie Benaud, at Roses matches and the arcadian cricket festival at Dover beneath Shakespeare Cliff, seeing the Australians defeated at Eastbourne – and of course at the home of cricket, Lord’s.